zakariamaaraki/RemoteCodeCompiler/README.md

 ## Prerequisites

-All do you need to run this project is to have a docker engine running on your machine.
+To run this project you need a docker engine running on your machine.

 ## Getting Started